weecology/forecasting-dynamics-course/discussion/fpp_1_questions.md

 layout: nil
 ---

-## What can we forecast?
+## Forecastability?

-* What influences our ability to make good forecasts?
+* What influences our ability to forecast and how?
-* What is the state of these influences for some ecological questions?
 * Are there examples in ecology where a forecast could influence the thing being forecast?

 ## Forecasting, planning, and goals

-* What do we want short-, medium-, and long-term forecasts for in ecology?
+* What kinds of time-scales of forecasts do we want/need in ecology?
-* What kinds of actual time-scales would these represent?
-* How might these different forecast horizons influence our approaches to forecasting?
+* How might these different "forecasting horizons" influence our approaches to forecasting?

 ## Determining what to forecast